kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 07-05-2025
+- Using vcpkg, SDL2 and Vulkan is more complicated than expected.
+I tried to load all the needed vulkan-libs and render a simple triangle.
+To optimize the way to set it up I installes SDL2 and volk by using vcpkg. unfortunately, nothing worked.
+The SLS2-stuff told me that the co9nfiguration of the
+  Vulkan loading was not successful.
+Volks initialization calls told me: We are fine.
+My impacient told me to kill them all.
+But I didn't listening to them.
+## 07-04-2025
+- I took a look onto my old fe-solver for beam structures.
+I want to have it in a working state again.
 ## 07-01-2025
 - The new concept for strings in my cppcore library (see https://github.com/kimkulling/cppcore) is ready for merging.
 IN this moment the features are not too bad: